Skip to contents

 simulate_B

-Integer; number of replicates for Monte Carlo (default 2000).
+Integer.
+Number of replicates for Monte Carlo simulation.
+Defaults to 2000.

 digits

-Number of decimals (default 1 for percentages, 0 for counts).
+Number of decimals.
+Defaults to 1 for percentages, 0 for counts.

 styled